The 2024 application portal will open in fall 2023.

 • A letter of support.

-• A description of the innovative or unique aspect of the proposed project.
-What makes this project different from projects with similar goals?
-(Limited to 600 words.)
+• A summary of at least one innovative or unique aspect of the proposed project.
+(Limited to 250 words)

-• A description of all partner organizations and a brief description of their roles and financial contributions.
-(Limited to 600 words.)
+• A list of external partners with a short description of their roles and/or financial contributions.
+(Limited to 300 words)

 2023 Recipients